William-PanWei/draft-ietf-ipsecme-ikev2-sa-ts-payloads-opt/draft-ietf-ipsecme-ikev2-sa-ts-payloads-opt.md

 # Operational Considerations

 Some implementations allow sending rekey messages with a different set of Traffic Selectors or cryptographic parameters in response to a configuration update.
 IKEv2 [RFC7296] states this "SHOULD NOT" be done.
-When there is a configuration change that changes the Traffic Selectors, cryptographic parameters, or other properties of the SA, the optimized rekey method MUST NOT be used.
+But if there is a configuration change that changes the Traffic Selectors, cryptographic parameters, or other properties of the SA, the regular rekey should be used to make the configuration change active, since the optimized rekey can't express such changes.

 Two peers' PFS policy and KE method configurations MUST be the same, otherwise, the rekey of the Child SA created in the IKE_AUTH exchange would fail.
 This issue is also discussed in detail in {{-child-pfs}}.
 If the KE method for Child SAs is negotiated during the creation of the initial Child SA via the mechanism like {{-child-pfs}}, this KE method MUST be inherited when using the optimized method to rekey the initial Child SA.